Exact $P_s T_d$ Invariant and $P_s T_d$ Symmetric Breaking solutions, Symmetry Reductions and B\"{a}cklund Transformations For An AB-KdV System: Introduction

-In \cite{lou1}, some special types of $AB$ systems such as the KdV-KP-Toda type, mKdV-sG type, NLS type and discrete $H_1$ type are established from the well-known integrable systems.
-Contrasted to the nonlocal NLS equation (\ref{nls}) solved by inverse scatting method, some special $P_s-T_d-C$ group invariant multi-soliton solutions of the $AB$ systems are obtained by using the $P_s-T_d-C$ principle.
-Furthermore, in \cite{lou2} Lou established a general AB-KdV equation and obtained many types of $P_sT_d$ invariant solutions of the general AB-KdV equation, such as the Painlev\'{e} II reduction and soliton-cnoidal periodic wave interaction solutions.
+Many special types of AB systems such as the KdV-KP-Toda type, mKdV-sG type, NLS type and discrete $H_1$ type are established from the well-known integrable systems in \cite{lou1}.
+Some special $P_s-T_d-C$ group invariant multi-soliton solutions of the AB systems are obtained by using the $P_s-T_d-C$ principle.
+Furthermore, many types of $P_sT_d$ invariant solutions of a general AB-KdV system, such as the Painlev\'{e} II reduction and soliton-cnoidal periodic wave interaction solutions are constructed in \cite{lou2}.
+It is pointed out that the physical meaning of the $P_sT_d$ invariant solutions is that the event happened at $\{x,\ t\}$ will happen also at $\{x',\ t'\}$.

-Except for the $P_sT_d$ invariant solutions, there exist other types of multiple soliton solutions of $P_sT_d$ symmetry breaking for different AB models.
-A special $P_sT_d$ symmetry breaking solution for AB-KdV equation is listed in \cite{lou2}.
+Except for the $P_sT_d$ invariant solutions, there are other types of multiple soliton solutions of $P_sT_d$ symmetry breaking for different AB models.
+The physical meaning of the group symmetry breaking solution is that for Alice-Bob systems there are real physical phenomena where the event $B$ at $\{x',\ t'\}$ is different from the event $A$ at $\{x',\ t'\}$.
+A special $P_sT_d$ symmetry breaking solution for AB-KdV system is also listed in \cite{lou2}.
+However, to find $P_sT_d$ symmetry breaking solution is still more difficult.

-Hence, two quite relevant questions arise: are there any more possible $P_sT_d$ symmetry breaking solutions for the AB systems?
+Hence, more quite relevant and important questions arise: do there exist more possible AB systems that can be used to describe two-place event?
+Can we find out the exact solutions of the systems?
 How can we find the solutions?
-The main purpose of our manuscript is to resolve the issues.
+Can we find $PT$ symmetry solutions and $PT$ symmetry breaking solutions for the systems?

-In this manuscript, we construct a special AB-KdV system with the $P_sT_d$ principle and find the exact solutions, including $P_s T_d$ invariant and $P_s T_d$ symmetric breaking solutions of the AB-KdV system.
-The $P_s T_d$ invariant solutions are obtained by using the $P_s-T_d-C$ principle, while the $P_s T_d$ symmetric breaking solutions are solved by the help of a coupled KdV system.
-We also find the B\"{a}cklund transformation related to residual symmetry via the localization of the residual symmetry which can be used to find interactive solutions between the solitons and other types of the AB-KdV system.
+In this manuscript, we first construct a special AB-KdV system with the $P_sT_d$ principle, then try to find out the exact solutions, including $P_s T_d$ invariant and $P_s T_d$ symmetric breaking solutions of the AB-KdV system.
+The $P_s T_d$ invariant solutions are obtained by using the $P_s-T_d$ principle, while the $P_s T_d$ symmetric breaking solutions are solved by the help of a coupled KdV system.
+Moreover, in order to find interaction solutions between the solitons and other types of solitary waves, we also present the B\"{a}cklund transformation related to residual symmetry via the localization of the residual symmetry of the AB-KdV system.